Trail Manager: Chicago Park residents and trail users | This trail is not maintained by Bear Yuba Land Trust

 Length: 0.6 mile

 Rules: Parking area by trailhead cannot be used for selling cars.
 No other rules posted.
 Please stay right to pass.
 Watch for bicycle riders and driveway cross-traffic.

 Trailhead: From the intersection of South Auburn Street and Colfax Avenue in Grass Valley, take Colfax Avenue (Hwy 174) east 9.1 miles to Chicago Park.
 Look for the unpaved community parking lot located between the Chicago Park Store and the post office at the intersection of Hwy 174 and Mt.
 Olive Road.
 The trail begins by the “Park and Walk” trailhead sign in the parking lot.
 (N39.14539 W120.96728)

-Trail Tips: Within 40 yards of the parking lot the trail crosses Lower Colfax Road in a well-marked crosswalk and then runs westerly along Mt.
+Trail Tips: This trail was built by the community so parents could drive their kids to the village center, park, and then walk them out to the elementary school.
+In addition to serving that purpose, the trail serves as a physical exercise route for students at various times during school days, as well as a pretty way to walk or ride along Mt.
+Olive Road.
+Signs were installed and a parking lot for the trail was dedicated in 2008.
+Within 40 yards of the parking lot the trail crosses Lower Colfax Road in a well-marked crosswalk and then runs westerly along Mt.
 Olive Road past homes, pastures, small ponds and some wooded areas.
 You may see sheep, goats or horses in pastures along the way.
 The trail ends across from the Chicago Park Elementary School, not far from where the Overland Emigrant Trail (aka Donner Trail, or Truckee Trail) once passed by.
-There is a crosswalk at trail’s end that leads across the street to the school.